rachar78/slate/source/index.html.md

 valid_date_end | valid date end in YYYYMMDD eg: 20170802
 keyword | keyword for device_key, firmware_version, device_eui, device_name and keyco_number.
 client_group_id | Client group id
-receive_time_begin | Receive time begin date in YYYYMMDD eg: 20170801 receive_time_end | Receive time end date in YYYYMMDD eg: 20170801 pgindex | Page index for the pagination support offset | Offset to get no of device information access_token | Access token to be used with api
+timestamp_begin | Timestamp begin date in YYYYMMDD eg: 20170801
+timestamp_end | Timestamp end date in YYYYMMDD eg: 20170801
+pgindex | Page index for the pagination support offset | Offset to get no of device information access_token | Access token to be used with api